Thirty-One Days of Italians

 Screenshot from "It's A Wonderful Life."

 After his recovery, he worked at numerous jobs, and began his career in film by writing and directing silent movies.
 In 1934, his movie It Happened One Night won five Oscars, including Best Picture and Best Director.
 Subsequent films – Mr. Deeds Goes To Town, You Can’t Take It With You, Mr. Smith Goes To Washington, and It’s A Wonderful Life – garnered numerous Oscar nominations and two more Best Director awards.
 Capra was known for the positive outlook of his films.
 In discussing It’s A Wonderful Life – declaring it was “the greatest film anybody had ever made” – he said the movie “sums up my philosophy of filmmaking: First, to exalt the worth of the individual.
 Second, to champion man – plead his causes, protest any degradation of his dignity, spirit or divinity; and third, to dramatize the viability of the individual – as in the theme of the film itself …” Some critics use the term “Capraesque” to describe his directing style.
 In 1961, Capra’s last film, Pocketful of Miracles, was released.
 A remake of his 1933 film Lady for a Day, it was nominated for three Academy Awards, three Golden Globe Awards, and the Directors Guild of America Award for Outstanding Directing.
 Capra is one of just a few directors who have been recipients of more than three Best Director Oscars.
-Frank Capra Biography (IMDb) NEW Frank Capra Timeline 1897 to 1930 It’s a Wonderful (Italian-American) Life: The American Tale of the Italian Banker It’s a Wonderful Life … in a “Christmas Card” ‘The Capraesque’: Exploring the unique vision of Frank Capra Frank Capra (American Film Institute) Frank Capra Movie Posters
+Frank Capra Biography (IMDb) Frank Capra Timeline 1897 to 1930 It’s a Wonderful (Italian-American) Life: The American Tale of the Italian Banker It’s a Wonderful Life … in a “Christmas Card” ‘The Capraesque’: Exploring the unique vision of Frank Capra Frank Capra (American Film Institute) Frank Capra Movie Posters